NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-hidden-truth.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-hidden-truth"
 aliases: "The Hidden Truth"
 source: "Pathfinder #191: The Destiny War"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Books (Int)  **Alignment** lawful good  * * *  _The Hidden Truth_ represents the act of observing something beyond the obvious to gain obscure lore.
+description: "**Suit** Books (Int)  **Alignment** lawful good  * * *  _The Hidden
+  Truth_ represents the act of observing something beyond the obvious to gain obscure lore.
 As long as this card is invested, you gain a +2 item bonus to Lore checks made to Recall Knowledge, and to all checks made to Research while using the Research subsystem from the Gamemastery Guide.
 This increases to a +3 bonus if you are at least 17th level.  **Activate** `pf2:2` envision, Interact  **Frequency** once per day  * * *  **Effect** You cast [[Spells/Truesight|Truesight]].
 The rank of the spell is one-half your level, rounded down (minimum 6th level).
 If you're at least 17th-level, you can affect up to three adjacent willing targets with this spell at the same time as you cast it."
 powerTitle1:
 actionEconomy1:
 type1: